deimosowen/Mattermost_CaseOneBot/README.md

 CaseOneBot is a multifunctional assistant for Mattermost.
 It began as a simple cron-based reminder tool and now manages duty rotations, channel invites, Yandex Calendar meetings, Jira helpers, message forwarding, and ChatGPT functions.
 Use it to automate routine tasks and keep your team organized.

+## Web Interface

+The bot provides a web interface for managing various features.
+Access to the interface requires authentication via Yandex OAuth.

+### Authentication
+- Authentication is performed automatically on first access to protected pages
+- Access is allowed only for users with email domains specified in `ALLOWED_EMAIL_DOMAINS`
+- Sessions are stored in SQLite database

+### Available Pages
+- `/` - Home page with bot information and quick access to features
+- `/duty/list` - List of all duties across channels
+- `/calendar/settings` - Yandex Calendar integration settings
+- `/feature` - Form for marking feature as ready for release
+- `/teamcity` - TeamCity build notification settings
+- `/invite` - Invite users to Mattermost channels
+- `/jira` - Jira time logging

 ## Key Commands

 ### Reminders